Solnse/rewards/README.md

                                 the fields we expect to find for account information is not found.

+One of the main goals of this gem is to NOT use selenium-webdriver or other solutions that use a web browser object so this gem can be included on projects that choose not to allow browsers on their servers.

 if you have any questions or comments, feel free to contact me at chad@therailsroad.com